Reagent & Hiccup

 To be considered valid Reagent Hiccup

-, the vector you pass to Reagent needs to take one of the following shapes:
+, the vector you pass to Reagent needs

 [tag]